MicrosoftCloudEssentials-LearningHub/GitHub-Overview/README.md

 ## Codespaces

-> Codespaces provides cloud-based development environments that are fully configured and ready to code, eliminating environment setup time and "works on my machine" problems.
+> Codespaces provides cloud-based development environments that are fully configured and ready to code, eliminating environment setup time and `works on my machine` problems.

 <details>
 <summary><b>Expand for more details</b></summary>